 So here we go again.
 I am about to hit you with kitten pictures that demonstrate beyond a shadow of a doubt that this exotically beautiful cutie is someone’s dream kitten.
 Someone out there in this world, gentle readers, needs this kitten in their life, and we will have to hook them up.
 Details on adoption are on the end of the post, but meanwhile… How can you look at this face and not start immediately shopping for kitten supplies?

 1) She always has a place here.
 If the new owner cannot keep her for any reason, I will not ask questions, I will not judge, I will not grouse on my blog.
 I will just come get the cat and bring her back to the Manor.

-2) I will drive up to four hours from Fredericksburg, VA to put her in a new home.
+2) I will drive up to four hours from Fredericksburg.
 This covers most of the state of Virginia, a good chunk of Maryland, a good chunk of West Virginia, and even goes as far as Gettysburg, PA (I take the back roads to avoid I-95).
 We also have transportation for her up to 2 hours north and east of Gettysburg, and within a couple hours of Knoxville, TN.

 3) She must be an indoor kitty.
 Coriander has lived the outdoor life and now deserves to be safe in a climate-controlled environment with soft beds and lots of toys.

 5) Yes, she is adorable.
 But you know what?
 Surprise kittens make crap gifts, y’all.
 Therefore I will need to be in contact with the actual person with whom young miss Coriander will be living.
 I do not care how well you know your friend/roomie/spouse/partner/parent/sibling/dentist.
 Coriander is not a good present.

 6) She is FIV/FeLV negative and has had her first set of vaccines.
 She will be spayed before she goes to her forever home and will get her rabies vax at that time.